-The Health Policy and Systems track is designed for students who wish to advance their understanding of and their ability to assess the effectiveness of current models of care and how healthcare is delivered and experienced, as well as understand the levers that shape and guide public policy as it relates to healthcare and population health.
-The track promotes an integrated approach to health policy and systems thinking about healthcare delivery, policy development, and engagement of stakeholders, through consideration of innovations in care models, practice transformation efforts, analyses of legislative, regulatory, or budgetary health policy proposals, and consideration of how social determinants of health and built environment affect health policy and healthcare systems.
+The Health Policy & Systems track is designed for students who wish to develop an understanding of and ability to assess the effectiveness of current models of care and the policies that support these care delivery models.
+The HPS track teaches students about the levers that shape and guide public policy, concerning health care, and population health.
+This track trains students to be highly effective team members and change advocates, versed in the science of care delivery, policy development, quality improvement, and understanding the role of key stakeholders in healthcare delivery and policy development.
+The HPS track promotes an integrated approach to health policy and systems thinking through consideration of innovations in care models, practice transformation efforts, and how the role of media, political determinants of health, and the built environment affect health policy and healthcare systems.